 - Time limits.
 Complaints should be made within 12 months of the incident in question.
 If the basis for your complaint only becomes apparent later on, the 12-month time limit will only begin to run from the point at which you became aware of those grounds for complaint.
 Deadlines can be extended in situations where there is a justifiable reason for the delay; however, it is always advisable to submit your complaint as soon as possible.

 - Understanding.
-There is no minimum age requirement to make a complaint, but it is required that anyone making a complaint must fully understand the nature and implications of what they are doing.
+There is no minimum age requirement to make a complaint, but it is necessary for the person making a complaint to fully understand the nature and implications of what they are doing.
 This means that young children and people without the mental capacity to understand the process (e.g. people in a coma or suffering from the effects of a severe head injury) should have someone else make the complaint on their behalf.

 - Complaining on someone else’s behalf.
 If complaining on behalf of someone else, such as a family member or a friend for example, you must have their permission to do so.
 However, there is some flexibility to this rule; especially in respect of people who are unable to understand the situation or who have passed away.